Chart Color Schemes

 Oakleigh - Huntingdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Oakleigh-Huntingdale has a notable cultural diversity, with 44.3% of its population born overseas and 48.2% speaking a language other than English at home.
-Christianity is the predominant religion in Oakleigh-Huntingdale, accounting for 49.2% of the population.
-However, Judaism is significantly overrepresented, comprising 1.0% compared to the regional average of 0.4%.
+Oakleigh-Huntingdale has a high level of cultural diversity, with 44.3% of its population born overseas and 48.2% speaking a language other than English at home.
+Christianity is the dominant religion in Oakleigh-Huntingdale, comprising 49.2% of the population.
+However, Judaism is notably overrepresented compared to Greater Melbourne, making up 1.0% of Oakleigh-Huntingdale's population.

 Frequently Asked Questions - Diversity